joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 This repository is an expression of enjoyment of logic programming by those who value high-quality educational materials.
 At the time of the repository's construction, there are several high-quality texts in logic programming (including answer set programming), however few available texts address the particular "Algorithms in" niche.
 As our goals are primarily educational, software examples are constructed under the following assumptions:

 * Simple, well-organized/documented examples.
+* Inclusion of a wide-variety of well-studied problems.
 * Thorough problem documentation, with examples.
 * Additional utilities (where needed) to support understanding.